How to Know If You Have a Concussion

 Don’t Take a Chance With a Head Injury

 Brain injuries, including concussions, can be frightening experiences.
-However, with prompt diagnosis and treatment, patients can minimize the risk of complications and get the symptom relief they need.
+However, with prompt diagnosis and treatment for a head injury from a car accident, patients can minimize the risk of complications and get the symptom relief they need.
 If you suspect you may have a concussion, it’s important to prioritize your health and safety by seeking medical attention at your nearest urgent care or emergency room facility.